fabiolrodriguez/monitoring/README.md

 This is a collection of studies about monitoring, aka Prometheus + Grafana + Alertmanager.

-There is a sample nodejs app getting app  metrics.
+There is a sample nodejs app getting application metrics.

 ## Running local Environment